MSc in Economics and Business Administration - Accounting, Strategy and Control

 About the programme

-Tools for decision making
+Management accounting for planning and decision making

 Customise your programme